mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

                             a match
                         * if the received result doesn’t match the expected result number, it’s added to the priority queue
+* behaviour of each actor is allowed to change
+    * is caused by a modification to the state of the actor, replacing the original behaviour with a new one
 # actor framework implementation
 * four components:
     * `Actor`